IkeC/Milkwave/README.md

 * Settings
   - Change internal time, FPS and frame counters to slow down or speed up some presets
   - Adjust "Intensity", "Shift" and "Version" live for supported presets (eg. Milkwaves shader presets)
-  - Shift color output (hue, saturation, brightness) live for all presets
+  - Shift color output (Hue, Saturation, Brightness) live for all presets
-  - Control Spout output settings
+  - Control Spout output behaviour
   - Adjust render quality to improve performance and/or pixellize output
   - Quick access to configuration files
-* Customizable interface - show only what you need
-* Send common key combinations using buttons
-* Set audio device without restarting Visualizer
-* Support for input devices (eg. microphones)
-* Amplify virtual audio signal to make Visualizer more (or less) responsive

 There are many tooltips explaining all features when you hover over the form elements.
 Clicking the "Autoplay" button on the Message tab will run the default script file, demonstrating many Milkwave features.